Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Proofs of Main Results

 \subsection{Proof of Theorem \ref{prop:incentive}}

 \begin{proof} In the proposed COAD mechanism, for any bidder $i\in[m^*]$, $ a_i(\vec{v}^*,\vec{x}^*,z^*)=1$ implies,

-In other words, a bidder who has a virtual value greater than all other bidders is guaranteed to win the item.
-Conversely, if a bidder's virtual value is less than that of any other bidder, that bidder will not win the item.
+In other words, a bidder who has a pseudo-virtual value greater than all other bidders is guaranteed to win the item.
+Conversely, if a bidder's pseudo-virtual value is less than that of any other bidder, that bidder will not win the item.
 That is,

 The well-known envelope formula \citep{myerson1981optimal} indicates that if the payment is,

 for any $i\in[m^*], \vec{v}^*\in\mathbb{R}^{m^*}_{\geq 0}, (\vec{x}^*,z^*)\in \mathcal{X}^{m^*}\times\mathcal{Z}$, then the mechanism is both IC and IR.
 Now we plug in the allocation rule into the envelope formula \eqref{envelope}.
 Note that